Zhu Yilong: Other activities

 In 2018, Zhu was named the ambassador for the China-Australia Tourism Promotion.

 In 2018, Zhu was named the ambassador for the inaugural Hainan Island International Film Festival.

-In 2019, it was announced that Zhu will had his wax figure of himself being display in Madame Tussauds Shanghai and Madame Tussauds Hong Kong.
-His first wax figure was officially displayed at Madame Tussauds Shanghai on 20 Dec 2019.
-His second wax figure was being officially displayed at Madame Tussauds Hong Kong on 20 Oct 2021.
+In 2019, it was announced that Madame Tussauds Shanghai and Madame Tussauds Hong Kong would each display a different wax figure of Zhu.
+The first wax figure was officially displayed at Madame Tussauds Shanghai on 20 Dec 2019.
+The second wax figure was being officially displayed at Madame Tussauds Hong Kong on 20 Oct 2021.

 In 2019, Zhu was appointed the WWF Ambassador for Global Wildlife Crime Campaign to call on public to reduce the demand for ivory and other endangered species’ products.

 In January 2020 he donated $150,000 to fight COVID-19 in his hometown of Wuhan.